MicrosoftDocs/learn/learn-pr/azure/add-sign-in-support-python-webapp-identity-platform/includes/3-exercise-prepare-app-for-auth.md

 1. If you have access to multiple tenants, use the **Directories + subscriptions** filter :::image type="icon" source="../media/2-portal-directory-subscription-filter.png" border="false"::: at the right of the top menu to switch to the tenant where you want to register the application.
 1. Search for and select **Azure Active Directory**.
 1. On the left side bar, under **Manage**, select **App registrations**, then **New registration**.
-1. Enter a **Name** for your application, for example `python-flask-webapp`.
+1. Enter a **Name** for your application, for example *python-flask-webapp*.
 Users of your application might see the display name when they use the app, for example during sign-in.
 You can change the display name at any time.
 1. Under **Supported account types**, select **Accounts in this organizational directory only (Single tenant)**
 1. Don't enter anything for Redirect URI (optional).
 You'll configure a redirect URI in the next section
 1. Select **Register** to complete the initial app registration.

-When registration finishes, the Azure portal displays the app registration's Overview pane.
-You see the automatically generated Application (client) ID.
+When registration finishes, the Azure portal displays the app registration's **Overview** pane.
+You see the automatically generated **Application (client) ID**.

 ## Add a redirect URI